wix-incubator/erb/testing/wix-childprocess-testkit/README.md

-# wix-node-app-testkit
+# wix-childproces-testkit

 Testkit for spawning node apps as separate processes with possibility to:
- - access output;
+ - access stdout/stderr;
  - use one of the existing or provide custom checks if app has started;
- - send messages (process.send) - TBD;
- - access IPC messages form forked app - TBD;

 It gives you:
  - mocha compliant helpers: start/stop/beforeAndAfter/beforeAndAfterEach;